madewithlinux/rust-mandelbrot-gui/notes.md

 - [x] make a stable abi
 - [x] load fractal impl dynamically
 - [x] separate fractal and colorizer functions
+- [x] use gpu shader for canvas offset+zoom
+- [x] use gpu shader to map prev rendered buffer to temp data in new position
+- [ ] rewrite the fractal worker thread to not use a grid buf, and only update the pixel buffer as needed
 - [ ] remove the old mandelbrot func
-- [x] use gpu shader for canvas offset+zoom

 - [ ] save/load config from json file
 - [ ] be able to reload the dynamic library
   - [ ] use https://docs.rs/libloading/latest/libloading/ for loading dynamic lib?